stephenchapman/barpx/README.md

 ## Installing Plugins

 All Wordpress plugins are treated as dependencies and are managed by Composer.
 See [wpackagist.org] for more information on discovering and installing plugins with Composer.

+## Domain Registration

+The domain barpx.com is registered by Meshelle Armstrong at [dreamhost] (http://www.dreamhost.com) and expires on 2015-06-12.

+**staging.barpx.com*** has been created for use as a testing environment.

+## Hosting

+All web files and database files are hosted on a Dreamhost VPS ps357091